-Kranti Yoga is based on the Ashtanga Yoga and Vinyasa Flow system, Offers you a unique programme to progress your practice effectively… and fast.
+Kranti Yoga is based on Ashtanga Yoga and Vinyasa Flow.
+It offers you a unique programme to progress your practice effectively… and fast.

-Mysore self practice classes are mixed with intensive workshops on alternative days to give you the strength, understanding and techniques that focus on Hip Opening, Jump back/jump through and Back bending to give you all the tools you need to master Ashtanga Yoga.
+Mysore self practice classes are mixed with intensive workshops on alternative days to give you the strength, understanding and techniques that focus on hip opening, jump back and back bending to give you all the tools you need to master Ashtanga Yoga and Vinyasa Flow.

 The programme was developed by Kranti when he observed that moving the body through the same sequence each day wasn’t enough.
 By giving each day a focus, we bring your attention to the breath and your internal process to allow you to progress through the postures while keeping a connection with the true meaning of yoga.